kubernetes/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 ## Proposal

-The first thing proposed here is to lift the hardcoded limitation in Kubernetes that currently rejects Service definitions with different protocols if their type is LoadBalancer.
+The first thing proposed here is to relax the API validation in Kubernetes that currently rejects Service definitions with different protocols if their type is LoadBalancer.
 Kubernetes would not reject Service definitions like this from that point:
 ```yaml
 apiVersion: v1
 kind: Service